Have you ever wished you could mess around with WordPress without the trouble or cost of installing it on a web hosting server?

 To retrieve the latest version of WordPress, go to the WordPress.org website.
 Click “Get WordPress” in the top-right corner of the page:

-You can download the zip file from the next page:
+You can download the zip file from here:

 Step 7: Install WordPress on the Localhost